ki-smile/test_cluster1/README.md

-# Test unit for checking the functionality of the cluster
+# Unit testing for checking the functionality of the cluster

 To build the  Docker Image: